scalar-labs/scalar-terraform/docs/CassandraOperation.md

 terraform apply
 ```

-### Taint Volume (without node replacement)
+#### Replacing the taint volume without node replacement
-The other option is to taint the volume which should be used as a last resort.

 This *will permanently delete data* on that volume and attach the recreated data or commit log volume to the already existing instance.
 Be sure you can recover the data from a backup first.

-#### Azure
+##### Azure
 ```console
 terraform taint "module.cassandra.azurerm_managed_disk.cassandra_data_volume[0]"

 terraform apply
 ```

-#### AWS
+##### AWS
 ```console
 terraform taint "module.cassandra.aws_ebs_volume.cassandra_data_volume[0]"